davetcoleman/moveit_dashboard/README.md

 2 - Auto step
 3 - Full auto
 4 - Stop
+Robot:
+8 - Home
 5 - Zero
 6 - Play trajectory
 7 - Stop trajectory
-8 - Home
 ```

+### Mouse-Based Control

+Use the Rviz panel called "MoveItDashboard" to step through your program.

+### Keyboard-Based Control

+Switch to the "KeyTool" in the top of the Rviz window and used keyboard commands "n" and "a" for next and auto, respectively.

 ## Testing and Linting

-> Note: this package has not been released yet

 To run [roslint](http://wiki.ros.org/roslint), use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/):